lnarmour/alphaz-user-image/readme.md

   * Edit XQuartz > Preferences > Security > enable the "Allow Connections From Network Clients" setting

 * Windows:
-  > **NOTE**: This part is untested at the moment, you'll need to do some troubleshooting to get it to work in the current state of things.
-But free Windows applications like MobaXterm should support X11 forwarding.
+  * Install "MobaXterm Home Edition": https://mobaxterm.mobatek.net/download-home-edition.html
+  * By default, launching MobaXterm starts its X11 server.

 ##### Run the container

+* Mac:
+    1. Launch XQuartz
-If you're using Mac or Linux, then just invoke the provided `run.sh` script.
+    1. Invoke the provided `run.sh` script.
+* Windows:
+    1. Launch MobaXterm
+    1. Invoke the provided `run.bat` script.

 If everything is working then you should see Eclipse start up successfully.

 Now you can pick up with the rest of the AlphaZ documentation from here:
 https://www.cs.colostate.edu/AlphaZ/wiki/doku.php